ziadoonAlobaidi/LGG-Thomas4-zaidun/02-TheHill/DeploymentIntro/HostingServices/01-hosting-introduction.md

 To make the process of deploying all the "common" services (API, web app, website,...) they have specific services that you can use with less configuration more ease.

-In this course, we won't use cloud providers that much because a lot of free alternative exists, but for bigger projects it's good to be aware of what is out there.
+In this course, we don't use cloud providers that much because a lot of free alternative exists, but for bigger projects it's good to be aware of what is out there.

 **For APIs, here are some interesting solutions:**